General Jean Joseph Amable Humbert

 In 1796 General Humbert was designated for the Army of the Rhine but this was in fact a cover story for a secret mission to prepare an expedition to invade England.
 When the French Republic launched the expedition to Ireland that December, Humbert embarked on the ship Les Droits-de-l'Homme and then took part in the naval battle against the British on January 7, 1797.
 A week later his ship was shipwrecked at the Bay of Audierne but Humbert survived.
 Afterwards, he was sent to the Army of the Sambre and Meuse to serve in Watrin's division.
 That September Humbert took part in the coup of 18 Fructidor that suppressed the royalist factions of the government and prevented them from gaining control.

 In 1798 General Humbert again took part in an expedition to Ireland.
 He left Rochefort that August with 1500 soldiers and disembarked at Killala in Ireland, joining up with Irish insurgents there.
 Immediately seeing action, he and his men won at Ballina on the 24th of August and then fought the British at Castlebar three days later, winning again.
 Humbert and his men left Castlebar and proceeded to defeat a British force at Collooney.
 However, the British net was closing around Humbert's small force and French reinforcements had not arrived.
 Humbert's force was eventually surrounded at Ballinamuck by significantly superior numbers of British troops led by Lord Cornwallis.
 Facing such odds, he surrendered and his men were exchanged and returned to France in October.
+The Irish rebels who had joined him were not so lucky, with many of them cut down at Ballinamuck and the survivors later hanged.1

 Once back in France, Humbert was put on non-activity and he retired to Morbihan.
 In 1809 he was called back to service to serve in the Army of the North, but in 1810 he retired again.
-Without waiting for authorization, he booked passage on a ship sailing to the United States and went to New Orleans.1 In July of 1812 he was granted permission to enter into the service of the army of the United States.
+Without waiting for authorization, he booked passage on a ship sailing to the United States and went to New Orleans.3 In July of 1812 he was granted permission to enter into the service of the army of the United States.
 Humbert did not stay inactive, in 1814 he went to Buenos Aires and joined the insurgents there, briefly commanding a corps in their army.
 Afterwards, he returned to New Orleans.

 In January of 1815, with the misnamed War of 1812 still going on between the Americans and British, Humbert was at New Orleans when the British threatened that city.
 Humbert issued a call to arms to the French living there, stating, "Frenchmen, you will arm yourselves to defend a country who granted you a refuge when British intrigues had left you homeless.
 You will be fighting for people who have welcomed you as brothers and given you the right of citizens.
 Honor, patriotism, gratitude urge you to fight and I do hope this appeal will find you responsive."
-Humbert took part in the Battle of New Orleans, and afterwards General Andrew Jackson thanked him.2
+Humbert took part in the Battle of New Orleans, and afterwards General Andrew Jackson thanked him.4

 Notes